 Eagle Vision from Magic Knight Rayearth has overused Autozam technology (powered by mental energy), giving him anemia-like symptoms.
 He later reveals that he is dying from it, but he starts to recover in Cephiro in the manga.

 Mikoto Saijou from Saijou no Meii was this, and then was operated on succesfully.
 Ever since then, he's been working hard to become trhe best child surgeon ever.

-In Fate Prototype, the preliminary version of Fate/stay night, we have The Third Master.
-He's a bed-ridden pre-teen boy who uses his Command Spells to fully incarnate Rider in this world right before dying, and afte he kicks it Rider wants to use the Grail to revive him.
+In Fate/Prototype, the preliminary version of Fate/stay night, there is Isemi aka the Third Master.
+He's a bed-ridden pre-teen boy, kept alive only by medical machinery after having been subjected to horrible experiments.
+Isemi uses his Command Spells to fully incarnate Rider in this world right before dying, and after he kicks it Rider wants to use the Grail to revive him.

 In The Twelve Kingdoms, the holy beasts named kirin choose each of the rulers for the realms.
 If said king or queen doesn't do well and the land suffers, they get struck with a fatal illness named shitsudou, manifesting itself via Facial Markings and physical weakness that quickly kills them.
 Only the full redemption (which has never happened) or the Redemption Equals Death ( Joukaku of Kei and Shishou of Sai) of the sovereign can save them from death.
 Kirins of both genders (Hourin, Kourin and Sairin are females; Keiki is male) have gotten it due to their masters's mistakes or madnesses: Sairin and Keiki get better, Hourin and Kourin do not.